nicholaschantcs/bot-slack/README.md

-# Start coding your bot with Slack
+# Start coding your bot: Recast.AI + Slack

-This Starter Kit will help you start coding a bot connected to Slack with Recast.AI.
+This Starter-Kit will help you start coding a bot connected to Slack with Recast.AI.

 ## Requirements

-* Create an account on Recast.AI
+* Create an account on [Recast.AI](https://recast.ai/)
-* Create an account on Slack
+* Create an account on [Slack](https://slack.com/)
-* Set up your Recast.AI account

 ## Get your Recast Bot Token

-* Log in to your Recast.AI account
+* Log in to your [Recast.AI](https://recast.ai/) account
 * Create your Bot
 * Create intents and fill them with some expressions
-* Build your tree on BotBuilder in the 'Build' tab
+* Build your conversation flow on bot builder in the 'Build' tab
 * In the tab menu, click on the the little screw
 * Here is the `request access token` you will need to configure your bot!